alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 So I did.
 But I had the *brilliant* idea to make the account holding my domains as anonymous as possible.
 You know, just in case I wanted to buy *other* domains where I would *need* anonymity (spoiler: this never happened).
-I filled out my account information without my actual email, name, or phone number, but at least a real credit card.
+I filled out my account information without my actual email, name, or phone number, but with a real credit card.

 Fast forward several years.